-JCT Estimate: This provision would increase revenues by \$170.4 billion over 10 years.
+JCT Estimate: This provision, as modified and amended, would increase revenues by \$157.8 billion over 10 years.

 6. Like-kind exchanges of real property

 Current Law: Gain or loss generally is recognized for Federal income tax purposes on realization of that gain or loss (for example, through the sale of property giving rise to the gain or loss).
 An exception to the recognition of gain or loss is provided if property held for use in a trade or business or for investment is exchanged for property of a like kind that is to be held in a trade or business or for investment.
 Personal property or real property may be the subject of like kind exchanges.